 - 2 cinnamon sticks

 - place pumpkin puree in slow cooker.
-This should be pure pumpkin puree, not pumpkin pie filling
+This should be pure pumpkin puree, not pumpkin pie filling4 cups pumpkin puree

-- add vanilla, cinnamon, brown sugar, nutmeg, ginger and cloves
+- add vanilla, cinnamon, brown sugar, nutmeg, ginger and cloves1½ cups brown sugar, 2 cinnamon sticks, 1 teaspoon vanilla, 1 teaspoon ginger, ½ teaspoon nutmeg, ¼ teaspoon ground cloves

 - stir to fully mix

 - cover and cook on low for 6-8 hours.
 The longer you cook the more intense the flavors will become.